 The last two years saw Donnelly pick up a clutch of awards as interest in the technology has grown.
 In 2012 he netted the inaugural QUB Improvement to Society Award and then the 2012 GlaxoSmithKline Emerging Scientist Award, which is presented annually to scientists from across the globe who have demonstrated significant practical application of knowledge within the pharmaceutical sciences.

 Then he scooped the top gong at BBSRC's flagship Fostering Innovation event in 2013 which recognises scientists whose research has and will demonstrate major impact, the Overall Innovator of the Year.
-(See this Ryan Donnelly Q&A for more on that award.)
+(See Innovators 2013 part two – Ryan Donnelly for more on that award.)

 Following his first grants from BBSRC to develop and demonstrate the technology, Donnelly has used grants from EPSRC, The Wellcome Trust, the Royal Society and Action Medical Research to further refine and test both the drug delivery and metabolite monitoring functions.

 In 2013 he was awarded a £710,000 Super Follow-on Fund from BBSRC to bring the microneedles closer to clinical use.

 "We have developed key performance specifications for our novel microneedle platforms and are using these to assess microneedles prepared by innovative scalable manufacturing techniques," he says.
 "This is the key to taking this innovative technology to clinical trials, commercial realisation and, ultimately, patient benefit."

 Donnelly says the market for delivering drugs across the skin is worth around USD$20Bn a year, but that's with just 20 drugs.
 If just a few new compounds could be demonstrated as safe and effective, new markets could be opened worth hundreds of millions, each and every year.